 On her feast day 27th January we think about Angela and her vision for education.
 Angela joyfully served others for the glory of God alone.
 Angela is celebrated as a woman of foresight and courage who enjoined her successors to make changes according to the needs of the time.

-Her Feast Day is 27th January.
+St Angela's Feast Day is 27th January.

 Our Motto “If you believe it, you can achieve it.”

 St Cecilia from an extremely rich family and was given in marriage to a young man Valerian.
 She believed an angel watched over her and once baptised, Valerian and his brother believed also.
 The two brothers buried the saints slain by the prefect to the city, Turcius Almachius.
 The two brothers were eventually arrested and brought before the prefect to be executed.
 After the loss of her husband and brother in law she focussed her time preaching and 400 people.
 She was arrested and sentenced to death.
 She was buried by Pope Urban and his deacons.
 St Cecilia is regarded as the patroness of music, because she heard heavenly music in her heart when she was married and is represented in art with an organ or pipes in her hand.